-I have some amazing PT, Nordic walking and running clients and I love to see them achieve their goals under my gentle ‘persuasive’ encouragement!
+I have had some amazing PT, Nordic walking and Running clients and I love to see them achieve their goals under my gently ‘persuasive’ encouragement!

-Tracy is an accredited NWUK Instructor, and will be delivering Learn to Nordic walk courses, as well as leading regular walks during the week, mainly during school term times.
+Tracy is an accredited NWUK Instructor and Business Partner for Nordic Walking Watford, and she will be delivering the Learn to Nordic walk courses, as well as leading regular walks during the week, mainly during school term times.

 Tracy says: ”

 Having had two children and several courses of treatment for Breast Cancer, I started 2015 at an all time low in terms of fitness and wellbeing.
 I knew I wanted to get back into regular exercise but was struggling to find something that would work for me.
 I stumbled across Nordic Walking, liked the idea of exercising outdoors and booked my course… I was hooked!